 Both you and the specialist must be satisfied that it is clinically appropriate to provide a video consultation to the patient.
 Advice from you in the referral will assist the specialist in this decision.

-The new MBS telehealth attendance items are not payable for services to an admitted hospital patient.
+The MBS telehealth attendance items are not payable for services to an admitted hospital patient.
 Benefits are not payable for telephone or email consultations.
-There must be a visual and audio link between the patient and the specialist in order to bill the new items.
+There must be a visual and audio link between the patient and the specialist in order to bill these items.

 The referral procedure for a video consultation is the same as that for conventional face to face consultations.
-No special documentation is required.
+No additional documentation is required.

 What system do we use for Telehealth Consultations?

 We use a software solution called Microsoft Lync Online which is part of the Microsoft Office 365 suite.
 Lync Online is a cloud based product that enables secure standards based connections, and most importantly, is interoperable with other systems due to a freely available download called Lync Attendee.
 Microsoft Lync 2010 Attendee is a conferencing client that allows users without Microsoft Lync 2010 installed, to participate in online meetings.